daniel-stelle/tokchi/README.md

 # Tokchi
-jQuery plugin that adds MacOS-style tokens or Android-style chips to a text input field, including an auto-completion dropdown box that shows up as you type.
+jQuery plugin that adds Mac OS X style tokens or Android style chips to a text input field, including an auto-completion dropdown box that shows up as you type.

 ![Token example](wiki/token_example_1.png)